Our Fisher & Paykel Appliance Review

 Don’t worry!
 We are going to talk about these independently BUT we first want to mention why we chose a cooktop and wall oven combination instead of a slide in range.

-Once we understood our constraints it was time to choose appliances, and we were conflicted.
-The combination would continue our integrated look, while a slide in range would provide a prominent focal point and break up our large wall of cabinets.
+Once we understood our constraints, and eliminated the standard 36-inch-wide models from our search, we were left with another decision.
+The combination version would continue our integrated look, while a slide in range would provide a prominent focal point as well as break up our large wall of cabinets.
 The range option is also more cost effective - you pay for 1 appliance, rather than 2 and only need a single power supply.
-For us the deciding factor was capacity - the wall oven has a significant larger capacity than the range of the same size.
+For us the deciding factor was capacity - the wall oven has a significantly larger capacity than the range of the same size.

 We embraced the continuation of our integrated design and decided that a slide in range looks more attractive when its 36” anyway.
 A few months in and we are so much happier with our combination solution than any range we have had in the past.